Join | Donate | Volunteer:

 Our staff

-Our programmes are delivered through a network of mentors, coaches and trainers, all of whom are trained by the ESU and all of whom are either experienced teachers, debaters or public speakers themselves.
+Our programmes are delivered through a network of expert Oracy Leaders and Coaches, all of whom are trained by the ESU and are either experienced teachers, debaters or public speakers themselves.
 The ESU is committed to safeguarding and promoting the welfare of children and young people.
 All delivery staff are trained in child protection and have passed criminal record and Disclosure and Barring Service checks.

 A female teacher and a female students sitting close to each other inside a classroom.